STEWART SPIERS MITRE PLANES

 Listings as “Planemaker,” in the 1871, 1881, and 1891, U.K. census entries, underscore Henry’s specialization in this area.

-Henry Slater did not have children, so the 1910 listing below could be Henry W. Slater, born 1858, son of Benjamin Slater Sr., or Henry E. Slater, born 1879, son of Benjamin Slater Jr.
+Annie Slater continued to live at 34 Meredith St. (maintaining the listing under Henry’s name) until at least 1905, and presumably continued the business along with Benjamin Slater Jr. Henry and Annie Slater did not have children, so the 1910 listing below could be Henry W. Slater, born 1858, son of Benjamin Slater Sr., or Henry E. Slater (1878-1942), son of Benjamin Slater Jr.

 Henry William was a silversmith, engraver, and comb manufacturer.
 Henry Ernest was an Iron Founder, and the more likely of the two to be a producer of metal planes.